sun-amy/project-euler/README.md

-# project-euler
+# Project Euler
-A portfolio of my solutions to the problems posed on projecteuler.net
+A portfolio of my solutions to the problems on projecteuler.net